binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Root Logins

 Allowing root logins is a lost opportunity for another layer of defence in depth, where the user must elevate privilages before performaning any task that could possibly negativly impact the system.
 Once an attacker is root on a system, the system is owned by them.
-Root is a user and no guess work is required for that username, other low privilaged users require some guess work on the part of the user name as well as the password, and even once both parts of a credential have been aquired, there is another step to total system ownership.
+Root is a user and no guess work is required for that username.
+Other low privilaged users require some guess work on the part of the user name as well as the password, and even once both parts of a low privaleged credential have been aquired, there is another step to total system ownership.

 #### SSH
 ![](images/ThreatTags/difficult-uncommon-average-moderate.png)